equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 categories: article
 title:  "Rails CSRF protection for SPA"
 disq_id: 51
-description:
-  How to secure Rails API for SPA with CSRF protection.
+description: "How to secure Rails API for SPA with CSRF protection.
 Is it needed for token headers (e.g.: Bearer token, JWT) ?
-Or just for session cookies?
+Or just for session cookies?"
 ---